 Organizational Level

 Allocate monthly token budgets per team or product line (Chargeback Tags).
-Treat AI compute like cloud infrastructure with ownership and accountability.
+Treat AI compute like cloud infrastructure with ownership and accountability, ideally consolidated so every team’s spend is visible in one place.

 Budgeting is not a one-time exercise.
 Schedule monthly reviews to: